DS3-2025/HTP_linear_regression_Cavatica/README.md

    Click on Copy files.

 ### Location: [Cavatica](https://cavatica.sbgenomics.com/)
+>[!IMPORTANT]
-Within Cavatica, ensure you are (still) connected to the INCLUDE Data Hub:
+>Within Cavatica, ensure you are (still) connected to the INCLUDE Data Hub:
-Account Settings > Dataset Access > INCLUDE DRS Server > Connect / Reconnect.
+>Account Settings > Dataset Access > INCLUDE DRS Server > Connect / Reconnect.

 5. Go to the project to which you copied the files.
    The copied files should now be available in the *Files* tab.